mhernandez1005/TransportationCamp_Denver_2016_Boulder_BCycle_Data_Analysis/README.md

 Filtering and Grouping:

-  - Included only Boulder Based riders.
+  - Included only Boulder based riders.
   - Group data by rider_id
   - Created a Primary key between rider_id and checkout_location